-The University of California Institute on Global Conflict and Cooperation (IGCC), together with the UC-managed National Laboratories: the Center for Global Security Research at the Livermore National Laboratory (LLNL) and the National Security and International Studies Office at the Los Alamos National Laboratory (LANL), are pleased to invite applications for up to six (6) postdoctoral fellowship positions in Technology and International Security.
+The University of California Institute on Global Conflict and Cooperation (IGCC), together with the UC Office of the President and UC-managed National Laboratories: the Center for Global Security Research at the Livermore National Laboratory (LLNL) and the National Security and International Studies Office at the Los Alamos National Laboratory (LANL), are pleased to invite applications for up to six (6) postdoctoral fellowship positions in Technology and International Security.

 Technology has always played a central role in international security.
 Technology shapes the ways states fight during wartime and compete during peacetime.
 Today, significant advancements in nuclear technology, autonomous weapons, artificial intelligence, remote sensing, cyber technology, hypersonic vehicles, additive manufacturing, stealth, precision guidance, and other areas have contributed to a widespread sense that the world is again on the precipice of a new technological era.
 We seek applicants whose research generates new theoretical and empirical insights into the relationship between technology, national security, and the global security environment.

-Applicant must be pursuing a Ph.D. degree in social sciences, humanities, physical or natural sciences, engineering or computer sciences, and other technical and non-technical fields.
+At the time of application candidates must either have a Ph.D. (or equivalent degree) or be ABD (all but dissertation) in social sciences, humanities, physical or natural sciences, engineering or computer sciences, and other technical and non-technical fields.

 Cover Letter - 1-2 pages

 Curriculum Vitae - Your most recently updated C.V.

 Statement of Research - 3-5 pages